Lo-Ai-1/alx-system_engineering-devops/0x00-shell_basics/README.md

-this belongs to shell basics
+this belongs to shell basics.
+i added the second file which make a ls list. then the thired file i added is to change directory to home cd .